nextflow-io/nextflow/docs/wave.rst

 ============================================== =================
-wave.enabled                                    Enable/disable the execution of Wave containers wave.endpoint                                   The Wave service endpoint (default: ``https://wave.seqera.io``) wave.build.repository                           The container repository where images built by Wave need to be uploaded (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.build.cacheRepository                      The container repository used to cache image layers built by the Wave service (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.conda.mambaImage                           The Mamba container image is used to build the Conda-based container.
+wave.enabled                                    Enable/disable the execution of Wave containers wave.endpoint                                   The Wave service endpoint (default: ``https://wave.seqera.io``) wave.build.repository                           The container repository where images built by Wave are uploaded (note: the corresponding credentials must be provided in your Nextflow Tower account). wave.build.cacheRepository                      The container repository used to cache image layers built by the Wave service (note: the corresponding credentials must be provided in your Nextflow Tower account). wave.conda.mambaImage                           The Mamba container image is used to build the Conda-based container.
 This is expected to be the `micromamba-docker <https://github.com/mamba-org/micromamba-docker>`_ image. wave.conda.commands                             One or more commands to be added to the Dockerfile used to build a Conda-based image. wave.conda.basePackages                         One or more Conda packages that should always added in the resulting container e.g. ``conda-forge::procps-ng``.